Frequently Asked Questions:

 Q: Does it cost anything to visit the University Galleries?

 A: No. All exhibitions and related programs are free.
-Parking at USD is also free (you must get a parking permit when you enter the campus).
+Parking at USD is also free, but you must receive a parking permit from the kiosk located at the USD's two main entrances.

 Q: Why so many galleries at USD?